What We Do

 What is a Study Abroad Program at Clark University?

-In conjunction with their faculty advisor, all students must have developed an academic purpose for studying abroad and have agreed to follow Clark's Study Abroad Requirements.
+In conjunction with their faculty advisor, all students must develop an academic purpose for studying abroad and

 Successful study abroad programs have many possible benefits and outcomes, including increased academic performance, contribution to a global or pluralistic outlook, enhanced career preparation, and personal growth, among others.